ansys/scade-ps/doc/source/user-guide/change-oids/index.rst

 =========

 SCADE uses generated unique identifiers (OIDs) to refer internally to model elements.
-These OIDs are stored in the model's files.
+These OIDs are stored in the model files.

 A SCADE project that has been initiated by copying files from an existing one contains many duplicated OIDs.
-Should these projects need to be integrated together, conflicts would happen in the integration with external tools that rely on OIDs to refer to model elements.
-For instance, traceability between requirements in an external ALM tool and model elements would be unable to unambiguously resolve.
+If these projects need to be integrated together, conflicts would happen in the integration with external tools that rely on OIDs to refer to model elements.
+For instance, traceability between requirements in an external ALM tool and model elements would be unable to resolve unambiguously.

 ..
 Note::